modmail-dev/Modmail/README.md

 ## Customizability

-Modmail has a range of config variables that you can dynamically alter with the `?config` command.
+Modmail has a range of configuration variables that you can dynamically alter with the `?config` command.
 You can use them to change the different aspects of the bot, for example, the embed color, responses, reactions, status, etc. Snippets and custom command aliases are also supported.
 Snippets are shortcuts for predefined messages that you can send.
 Add or remove snippets with the `?snippets` command.
 The level of customization is ever growing thanks to our exceptional contributors.

 ## Linked Messages